elfakyn/knowledge/src/cloud/aws/services/s3_cross_account_access_complete_guide.md

 ```

-### If you delete a user/role and create one with the same ARN, all cross-account access will break
+### If you delete a user/role and create one with the same ARN, all resource-based access will break

 All users have an internal unique ID, called a "Principal ID" (of the form `AIDAxxxxxxxxxxxxxxxxx`), that is distinct from the ARN of the user.
 When you delete a user and create one with the same ARN, its Principal ID changes.